 - Use a spatula to slide off each patty to store in a rigid sided container or a freezer bag.

 - Place a small piece of waxed paper between each patty for easy removal.

 - Pack in rigid sided container or freezer bag.

 TO PREPARE AFTER FREEZING:

-Take out as many patties as you want and fry in a little bit of hot oil for 8 to 10 minutes on each side.
+Take out as many patties as you want and fry in a little bit of hot oil for about 5 minutes on each side.